oedotme/generouted/examples/react-router-custom-path/readme.md

-# Generouted + React Router Custom Integration Example
+# Generouted + React Router Custom Integration + Custom Path Example

 Although it's recommended to use the default integrations, in some cases, full stack projects or monorepo tooling like Nx might require certain project structure.
 This example uses `src/pages` inside a `client` directory in the project root.